 You pay them in sterling, usually via internet transfer, which they convert and send to the receiving bank within two to four working days.
 You'll need to set up an account and have your address verified first, which can take a few days.

 Top transfer providers under £5,000 – our review

-Wise is a close second as it has always had consistently top rates when we've checked, plus good feedback from those who use it.
+Wise is the first provider we'd try as it's always had consistently top rates when we've checked, plus good feedback from those who use it.
 It does charge fees, but we've found the total amount of currency you get for your money is still competitive.

 However it's always worth comparing against the fee-free options from OFX, FairFX and Currencies Direct, which gives newbies up to £200 in Amazon vouchers for transfers made via our link.
 Plus Azimo which gives newbies two free transfers and £10 off the first.
 Remember to get quotes around the same time, and you're ultimately looking for how much currency you're getting for your pound sterling, after all charges.

 |None (min £100 transfer)